 “Sometimes we can train our cats to drink from the tap,” Dr. Sung says.
 “I have clients who turn on the faucet several times a day and allow their cats to drink their fill while the water is running.
 The same concept applies to cats who lick water off of shower walls or the bathtub edges!”

-Dehydration in Kitten and Seniors
+Dehydration in Kittens and Seniors

 Young cats and elders are more prone to dehydration, Dr. Simms says, adding that “close monitoring of your cat’s drinking and bathroom habits are good practices.”